 Mark A. Frantz, General Partner

-Mark has been actively involved in all of Blue Delta’s investments, some of which include 42Six (acq. by CSC), Acentia (acq. by MAXIMUS), PAE (acq. by Platinum Equity), and KTSi (acq. by Scitor).
-Mr. Frantz was also a member of the Board of Directors for CSRA (NYSE: “CSRA”) which was acquired by General Dynamics for $9.7 billion.
+Mark has been actively involved in all of Blue Delta’s investments, including Sonatype (acq. by Vista Equity), 42Six (acq. by CSC) and PAE (acq. by Platinum Equity, NASDAQ: PAE).
+Mr. Frantz was also a member of the Board of Directors for CSRA (NYSE: CSRA) which was acquired by General Dynamics for $9.7 billion.

 Mark has served as the Managing General Partner of In-Q-Tel (the strategic venture capital affiliate of the U.S. Intelligence Community), a Principal with Carlyle Venture Partners, a Partner at RedShift Ventures, the Associate to the Senior Chairman at Alex.
 Brown, the economic and technology policy advisor to Pennsylvania Governor Tom Ridge, and the Associate Director of The White House Office of Intergovernmental Affairs under the 41st President of the United States, George H. W. Bush.